UT-ADL/autoware_mini_practice/practice_2/README.md

 ##### Validation
 * As a reminder lets run first all the nodes manually
 * In terminal 1: `roscore`
 * In terminal 2: `rosbag play ride_14_minimal.bag` - need to be in the same folder where the rosbag is or enter it with the relative path.
 Bag files are under `autoware_mini` package directory `data/bags`.
+You can pause the playback with `space` key and resume with the same key in the terminal.
 * In terminal 3: run the localizer node (`python localizer.py`) and see if the coordinates printed out are roughly similar to the following:

 ```